DionVanStrijdonck/ZOMBIES/README.md

 ZOMBIES
 =======

-ZOMBIES! is the codename for a Survival RPG thawt I'm working on!
+ZOMBIES! is the codename for a Survival RPG that I'm working on.
+The game will be topdownviewed, and might remind you of Don't Starve!